bearnest21/Identification-of-Acute-Myeloid-Leukemia-through-ML/README.md

 The tables range from 11kB to 4.6MB of datasets.
 The data as CSV files will be uploaded and stored in a Github repository.
 The data will also be stored in Amazon S3, which will involve creating and specifying a bucket within Amazon Web Services (AWS) Region before the data is uploaded to the specified bucket as objects in S3.

 ## Programming Languages:
-AWS Cloud Computing Services (SageMaker Studio, S3, Athena), Jupyter Notebooks/Python
+AWS Cloud Computing Services (SageMaker Studio, S3, Athena, Glue Crawler), Jupyter Notebooks/Python